Autonomous Driving in Unstructured Environments: How Far Have We Come?: Offline Mapping

 \item \textbf{Significantly Reduced Practicality}: Even in unstructured environments where pre-collection of data is possible, the lack of key traffic elements like signs, markings, and paved roads leads to a drastic reduction in the amount of useful information contained in the prior maps.
 This severely diminishes their practical value in autonomous driving systems.
 Additionally, natural terrain and features in unstructured environments can change significantly with the seasons and weather, requiring frequent data collection to update the prior maps.
 This significantly increases the operational and maintenance costs of the system.

 \end{itemize}

 The map construction process typically revolves around Simultaneous Localization and Mapping (SLAM) as the core technology, complemented by manual labeling and precise surveying techniques for both online and offline applications.
-Based on the types of sensors employed, the mapping methods for autonomous driving can be categorized into four main types: LiDAR-based methods, vision-based methods, millimeter-wave-based methods, and multi-sensor fusion methods, as shown in Table~\ref{tab:offmap}.
+Based on the types of sensors employed, the mapping methods for autonomous driving can be categorized into two main types: LiDAR-based methods and multi-sensor fusion methods, as shown in Table~\ref{tab:offmap}.
 Thanks to their exceptional ranging accuracy and robust performance under varying lighting conditions, LiDAR-based mapping methods have seen extensive application in the field of map construction.